se-edu/learningresources/contents/csharp/IntroductionToCSharp.md

 ## What is C#

 C# is an Object-Oriented Programming Language on the .NET framework, and uses Garbage Collection for memory management.

-From Wikipedia:

-C# (pronounced C sharp) is a general-purpose, multi-paradigm programming language encompassing strong typing, lexically scoped, imperative, declarative, functional, generic, object-oriented (class-based), and component-oriented programming disciplines.
+C# is considred a general-purpose, multi-paradigm programming language.
-It was developed around 2000 by Microsoft within its .NET initiative and later approved as a standard by Ecma (ECMA-334) and ISO (ISO/IEC 23270:2018).
-C# is one of the programming languages designed for the Common Language Infrastructure.

 ## Why Learn C#